matt-duyst/Yale-Masters-Thesis/README.md

 The GAIA dataset enables comprehensive mapping of the YRD’s urban growth by addressing key limitations of earlier approaches:

-**(1) Temporal Consistency**
+- #### Temporal Consistency
    GAIA provides annual urban boundary updates over 34 years (1985–2018), capturing both short-term trends and long-term patterns.

-**(2) Spatial Precision**
+- #### Spatial Precision
   By utilizing 30-meter resolution imagery, GAIA ensures detailed representations of urban boundaries, avoiding the coarse spatial granularity of previous products.

-**(3) Streamlined Automation**
+- #### Streamlined Automation
   GAIA’s reliance on GEE and spectral indices reduces the time and resource intensity traditionally associated with training sample collection (Yang et al., 2017).

 #### Limitations and Considerations

 While GAIA’s methodology represents a significant advance, certain limitations persist:

-**(1) Early-Year Data Availability**
+- #### Early-Year Data Availability
   The availability of cloud-free Landsat images was limited in earlier years (e.g., 1985), potentially reducing classification accuracy for these time points.

-**(2) Spectral Mixing in Urban Areas**
+- #### Spectral Mixing in Urban Areas
     Mixed spectral signatures within 30-meter pixels can complicate classification in spatially complex urban settings (Wang and Li, 2019).

-**(3) Urban Permanence Assumption**
+- #### Urban Permanence Assumption
   GAIA assumes that once an area is classified as urban, it remains urban.
 This disregards processes like afforestation or land-use reversion from urban to rural, which may occur in certain contexts.

 #### Relevance to the YRD